microsoft/pai/examples/azure-rdma-inte-mpi-benchmark-with-horovod-image/DOCKER.md

 We need to build a AzureRDMA&IntelMPI image to run intel benchmark workload on OpenPAI, this can be done with following steps:

+- Get a license for your intel mpi.
+And then modify the ```ACTIVATION_TYPE``` in the [silent.cfg](./silent.cfg)

 - Write an AzureRDMA&IntelMPI Dockerfile and save it to `Dockerfile.example.horovod-intelmpi-az-rdma`:

-You could refer to this [Dockerfile](./Dockerfile.example.horovod-intelmpi-az-rdma)
+    - You could refer to this [Dockerfile](./Dockerfile.example.horovod-intelmpi-az-rdma)
+    - If your intel MPI is activated by a license file.
+You should copy it to the docker image, when building it.

 - Build the Docker image from `Dockerfile.example.horovod-intelmpi-az-rdma`: